edbeeching/Computer_Networks_Project/protocol.md

 		STRT \r\n maxresdefault.jpg \r\n 2953289a34e0cc2bf776decc3f8b86622d66b705 \r\n 5 \r\n 010010101010101010101010 ...
 00001101

-8. GOTO 6.
-Until all parts have been copied. 	(note that in reality there are many members and many simultaneous part requests to different members, but the details of this are implementation specific)
+8. GOTO 6. and repeat until all parts have been copied.
+(Note that in reality there are many members and many simultaneous part requests to different members, but the details of this are implementation specific)